budavariam/budavariam.github.io/content/posts/2024-08-03-starschema-hackathon/index.md

 - Let the ESP know that an image will arrive soon, do not keep the server alive constantly
 - Do not buffer on ESP
 - Run the assistant on the cloud as well
-- Generate a border for the images, do not stretch them
+- Generate a border for the images, Do not stretch them

 ## Results